Vansmak/composr/README.md

 - Container inspection with detailed information
 - Container resource usage stats (CPU, memory)
 - Edit and apply docker-compose.yml directly from the web interface
+- Sort containers by:

+  Name (alphabetically)
+  CPU usage (high to low)
+  Memory usage (high to low)
+  Uptime (high to low)

+- Filter containers by:

+Status (running/stopped)
+Text search (matches container name, image, or compose file

+Compose File Management

+Compose File Editor: Edit docker-compose files directly in the web interface
+Auto-discovery: Automatically finds compose files in configured directories Apply Changes: Apply edited compose files directly from the interface

+Environment Variables Management

+Extract to Clipboard: Extract environment variables from compose files to clipboard

+Easily extract variables from existing compose files Use the extracted variables to create .env files

+Env Files Tab: View and edit .env files

+Scan for existing .env files
+Create new .env files
+Edit and save existing .env files

+Performance Optimizations

+Caching: Improved responsiveness with intelligent caching Background Processing: Statistics update in the background without blocking the UI Efficient Filtering: In-memory filtering for fast response times

+Using Environment Variables

+Extracting Variables from Compose Files:

+  Select a compose file in the Compose Editor tab Click "Extract Env to Clipboard"
+  Variables will be copied to clipboard and also displayed in the Env Files tab

+Creating/Editing .env Files:

+  Go to the Env Files tab
+  Click "Scan for .env Files" to find existing files Select an existing file or create a new one
+  Edit the content and click "Save .env File"

+Using .env Files with Compose:

+To use an .env file with a compose file, you need to either:

+  Place the .env file in the same directory as your compose file Add env_file: .env to your compose file
+  Or use the --env-file flag with docker-compose

 ## Prerequisites